Trust in News Project

 Why is trust in news declining in many countries?
 And what can be done about?

-Since 2020, I have led a collaborative research project with a team at the Reuters Institute for the Study of Journalism examining what news sources people trust, why people invest their trust in them, and what publishers and platforms can do to help people make decisions about what news to trust online.
-We focus specifically on the media environments in Brazil, India, the UK, and the US.
+From 2020-2023, I led a collaborative research project with a team at the Reuters Institute for the Study of Journalism examining what news sources people trust, why people invest their trust in them, and what publishers and platforms can do to help people make decisions about what news to trust online.
+We focused specifically on the media environments in Brazil, India, the UK, and the US.

-The project is funded by a £3.3m donation ($4m) from the Facebook Journalism Project, announced in early 2020.
+The project was funded by a £3.3m donation ($4m) from the Facebook Journalism Project, announced in early 2020.

 This report summarises some of what is known and unknown about trust in news, what is contributing to changing attitudes about news worldwide, and how media organisations are responding to increased digital competition.
 The report combines an extensive review of existing research on the subject along with findings from 82 in-depth interviews with journalists and other practitioners across Brazil, India, the United Kingdom, and the United States – four countries with varying media and political systems.
 The report argues that there is no single ‘trust in news’ problem but rather multiple challenges involving both the supply of news and the public’s demand for information.
 Empirical evidence about what works, with whom, and under what circumstances, remains lacking, especially around the role played by platform companies.
 The report emphasises the need to grapple with trade-offs.
 Some efforts to regain or retain trust in accurate and reliable news are likely to alienate some audiences over others.